isomerpages/moe-ast-moehc/_visit/Tours.md

 Registration is required so look out for the forms.

 **Tour Request**<br>
 Please write in to MOE_Heritage_Centre@moe.gov.sg for any tour requests.
+Tour requests to be made at least one to two months in advance.

 Confirmation of tour slot is subjected to availability of docents.